-A noteworthy number of web traffic is generated from mobile and tablet devices.
+A unique number of web traffic is generated from mobile and tablet devices.

-Google displays mobile friendly websites on top in their mobile search results.
-Nevertheless, of your site’s topics and demographics, all websites need to be quick to respond and entirely mobile equipped.
+Google displays mobile friendly websites on top of its mobile search results.
+Nevertheless, of your site’s topics and demographics, all websites need to be quick to respond and entirely Moreover, equipped.

 Maximum WordPress themes are already responsive by default.
 Ensure that the theme you are picking for your website is mobile friendly.